IBM-Bluemix/terraform/website/source/docs/providers/ibm/r/storage_block.html.markdown

 * `iops` - (Required, float) The IOPS value for the storage.
 You can find available values for Endurance storage in the [Bluemix Infrastructure (SoftLayer) docs](https://knowledgelayer.softlayer.com/learning/introduction-endurance-storage).
 * `os_format_type` - (Required, string) Specifies which OS type to use when formatting the storage space.
 This should match the OS type that will be connecting to the LUN.
 * `snapshot_capacity` - (Optional, integer) The amount of snapshot capacity to allocate, specified in gigabytes.
 Only applies to Endurance storage.
 * `allowed_virtual_guest_ids` - (Optional, array of integers) Specifies allowed virtual guests.
 Virtual guests need to be in the same data center.
+You can also use this field to list the virtual guests which were provided access to this storage via `ibm_compute_vm_instance`'s `block_storage_ids`.
 * `allowed_hardware_ids` - (Optional, array of integers) Specifies allowed bare metal servers.
 Bare metal servers need to be in the same data center.
+You can also use this field to list the bare metals which were provided access to this storage via `ibm_compute_bare_metal`'s `block_storage_ids`.
 * `allowed_ip_addresses` - (Optional, array of string) Specifies allowed IP addresses.
 IP addresses need to be in the same data center.